If You Are in Crisis

 - Anger: Can be one of the most confusing feelings for the grieving person.
 Anger is a response to feeling powerless, frustrated, or even abandoned.

 - Anxiety: Can range from mild insecurity to strong panic attacks.
-Often grievers become anxious about their inability to take care of themselves, or fear an event like this will happen to them or a loved one.
+Grievers often become anxious about their inability to take care of themselves, or fear an event like this will happen to them or a loved one.

 Adapted and used with the kind permission of The Center for Student Counseling and Disability Services, Tamara Grosz, Ph.D., APRN, BC, Director, Savannah College of Art and Design, Savannah, Georgia 31402